Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-For the last couple of months, I spend a lot of time trying to find out how Autopilot exactly works and how the good old Windows XP activation process is used to fetch the Autopilot Profile.
-Besides the WAP the MSA-Ticket is quite Important.
+For the last couple of months, I have spent a lot of time trying to find out how Autopilot exactly works and how the good old Windows XP activation process is used to fetch the Autopilot Profile.
+Besides the WAP, the MSA ticket is quite Important.
 I hope this blog showed you why!

 Leave a Reply